 Rogers Sugar Stock Performance

-The company holds a Beta of 0.17, which implies not very significant fluctuations relative to the market.
-As returns on the market increase, Rogers Sugar's returns are expected to increase less than the market.
-However, during the bear market, the loss of holding Rogers Sugar is expected to be smaller as well.
-At this point, Rogers Sugar has a negative expected return of -0.0341%.
+The company holds a Beta of -0.17, which implies not very significant fluctuations relative to the market.
+As returns on the market increase, returns on owning Rogers Sugar are expected to decrease at a much lower rate.
+During the bear market, Rogers Sugar is likely to outperform the market.
+At this point, Rogers Sugar has a negative expected return of -0.12%.
 Please make sure to check Rogers Sugar's kurtosis, and the relationship between the maximum drawdown and day median price , to decide if Rogers Sugar performance from the past will be repeated at some point in the near future.

 Risk-Adjusted Performance